thomasWeise/moptipyapps/README.md

 ### 3.2.
 The Traveling Salesperson Problem (TSP)

+In the package [`moptipyapps.tsp`](https://thomasweise.github.io/moptipyapps/moptipyapps.tsp.html#module-moptipyapps.tsp), we provide tools to run experiments and play around with the Traveling Salesperson Problem (TSP) .
-A Traveling Salesperson Problem (TSP) is defined as a fully-connected graph with `n_cities` nodes.
+A TSP instance is defined as a fully-connected graph with `n_cities` nodes.
 Each edge in  the graph has a weight, which identifies the distance between the nodes.
 The goal is to find the *shortest* tour that visits every single node in the graph exactly once and then returns back to its starting node.
 Then nodes are usually called cities.